thepolarbear0818/blog/pages/docs/faq.md

 In LibreWolf we decided to keep Tracking Protection, as it plays nicely with uBO and it can block some extra scripts.
-Additionaly, when set to strict it includes dFPI, shims that reduce breakage, better cookie cleaning and stricter referrer policies.
+Additionaly, when set to strict it includes dFPI, SmartBlock, enhanced cookie cleaning and stricter referrer policies.
 For this reason, we always suggest the default **strict** mode, and when using it please
 [do not enable FPI](/docs/faq#why-isnt-first-party-isolate-enabled-by-default), as it interferes with the more recent dFPI.